TrueBubo/StockGrowth-vs-PE/Analysis.md

 print(f"r^2 = {round(r_value ** 2, 4)}")
 print(f"p = {round(p_value, 4)}")
 ```
-We get linear function of $growth_rate = 0.124*PE - 1.8534$.
+We get a linear function of $growth\_rate = 0.124*PE - 1.8534$.
 PE determines 11.16% of growth rate ($r^2$), and the probability that we would get this data by chance, and the real slope would be 0 is 3.38%, which is  below our significance level, and hence I reject the null hypothesis.

 Even though we found that they are correlated, the fit is really poor.
-Hence to model data better, I can use idea, that since the growth is exponential, and the dominant term will be the last year.
+Hence, to model the data better, I can use the idea, that since the growth is exponential, and the dominant term will be the last year.
 I can approximate, how much growth would be necessary, to match the lower P/E company.

 Let $r$ be the ratio of P/E of two companies, and $g$ the ratio between growth rates, and $y$ number of years of growth.
 $$r = g^y$$